tier4/nebula/docs/vendor_neutral_runtime_interface.md

 - migrating vendor adapters onto these contracts,
 - connecting ROS wrappers to the runtime layer where appropriate,
+- wiring `SensorOutputSink` into `LiveTransportGraph` and a first RT-capable decoder runtime,
 - expanding non-privileged tests for additional transports, and
 - using descriptor metadata from external tools.